adafruit/Adafruit_CircuitPython_HID/README.rst

     # The method will return (Keycode.SHIFT, Keycode.FOUR).
     keycodes = layout.keycodes('$')

-The ``Mouse` class simulates a three-button mouse with a scroll wheel.
+The ``Mouse`` class simulates a three-button mouse with a scroll wheel.

 .. code-block:: python

-    from adafruit_hid import Mouse
+    from adafruit_hid.mouse import Mouse

     m = Mouse()